h1xxx/linuxconsole/content/configuration.md

 To have a block cursor you can use `tput cvvis` and `tput cnorm` for
 underline as a cursor .
 This doesn't work in tmux though as tmux sets the
 cursor in the console independently, changing console settings.
 To change it
-in tmux add one of these these lines to `.tmux.conf`:
+in tmux add one of these lines to `.tmux.conf`:
 ```
 set -g terminal-overrides "linux:cnorm=\e[?25h\e[?8c"	# for cvvis
 set -g terminal-overrides "linux:cnorm=\e[?25h\e[?0c"	# for cnorm (default)